yourigruiters/React-DevFinder/README.md

 # DevFinder Application

-DevFinder application - Find your project developer using Tags and locations.
+DevFinder application - Find developers for your project using tags/input and locations.

 ## Used Modules